leabs/stevenleabo.com/_posts/2023-02-03-ai-helpers.md

 ---
 title: "A.I.
-Will Revolutionize the Way We Work"
+Will Revolutionize Work"
 description: "A.I. projects are helping programmers right now, and will be helping other occupations soon."
 date: "2023-02-03"
 tags: ['technology', 'ai']